 That’s why we share our outcomes with you.
 In medicine, “outcomes” measure the end results of a treatment.
 They’re an objective way of gauging how good a clinic is at treating your child’s condition.
 Minnesota Community Measurement is an organization that looks at how well controlled asthma patients are.
 You can find our clinic outcomes at mncm.org.

-Why does the Asthma Clinic look at influenza vaccines rates?
+Why do we look at influenza vaccine rates?

 Influenza (flu) infection can be more serious for patients with asthma, even if their asthma is mild or their symptoms are well-controlled by medication.
 Influenza infection in the lungs can trigger a worsening of asthma symptoms.
 Influenza infection can also lead to pneumonia and allow other acute respiratory illnesses an opportunity to create a secondary infection.